hitoshi-watase/sercrod/docs/reference/directives/input.md

 2. Event-driven updates (UI to data):

-   - Nablla attaches event listeners:
+   - Sercrod attaches event listeners:
      - `input` for text-like controls.
      - `change` for checkboxes, radios, selects, and others.
    - On those events, it: